Xiddler/PORTABLE_ENV/dotfiles/cheat/time.md

 To see all relevant information about your system clock -> % timedatectl

+to set to local timezone
+->% timedatectl set-timezone Europe/Dublin

 ## Hardware clock
 The hardware clock will continue to keep time when the computer is powered off, thanks to the CMOS battery on the motherboard.
 -> % sudo hwclock